 Scoundrels, Rogues and Heroes of the Old North State, by Dr H G Jones, 2007.

-Other words in pogon include pogonic, pertaining to a beard, and Pogonophora, the systematic name for a group of deep-sea worms; their name actually means “beard bearer”, which is odd, since they don’t have mouths to cultivate them around.
+Mr Paxman’s new face fuzz has attracted the attention of pogonologists, who study or write about beards.
+Other words employing pogon include pogonic, pertaining to a beard, pogoniasis, either the growth of a beard by a woman or excessive beard growth, and Pogonophora, the systematic name for a group of deep-sea worms; their name actually means “beard bearer”, which is odd, since they don’t have mouths to cultivate them around.